 After the disappointment of the highly-anticipated Survivor Game Changers, many fans of the show reported needing a break from the Survivor realm.
 Australian Survivor helped to restore many of those fans, but Survivor 35: Heroes vs. Healers vs. Hustlers is proving to be effective in doing so as well.
 Although the theme is a bit nonsensical and irrelevant, the characters on the show are making for a good Survivor season.
 Heroes vs. Healers vs. Hustlers isn’t going to be anyone’s favourite season of the show, but it is still a solid season with fun characters, interesting vote-outs and dynamic story-lines that shift week by week.

-The one main knock against Survivor 35 at the moment is that Ryan Ulrich seems to have one of the most blatant winner’s edits in the history of the show.
-Of course it could all just be a red herring in place of another candidate like Chrissy, Ben or Devon; but it is slightly tainting the experience with every single confessional he gives just increasing those odds more and more.
-That being said, there are many positives about this season of the show.
-Most notably, the show has fixed the way advantages work, giving contestants only one night to use them and providing non-stop entertainment week by week as contestants scramble to figure out what to do for each vote.
+The one main knock against Survivor 35 at the moment is that the pre-merge was not as explosive as the post-merge.
+But everything from Desi’s vote on was absolutely insane and led to one of the most exciting finishes in the history of the show.
+The season also finally got it right in the quest to discover a way that advantages could be an effective part of the game.
+This season advantages were only for one vote, giving contestants only one night to use them and providing non-stop entertainment week by week as contestants scramble to figure out what to do each time.
 Secondly, even the pre-merge characters, such as Ali, Alan Ball and Patrick Bolton were really entertaining and the editors didn’t make it obvious whatsoever who was going home in the pre-merge.
 Finally, every character has had a really clear and succinct storyline that has been easy to follow.
 Ryan has been incredible to watch, regardless of the obviousness of his eventual win, while Joe Mena, Jessica, Cole, Devon, Ben, Chrissy, Lauren and Mike have all given the show plenty to work with.
 Heroes vs. Healers vs. Hustlers is by no means the best season of Survivor ever made but it is certainly a good one and with a few killer final episodes, could turn into a great one.

 Masterchef USA Season 8